How cold is it in a cryotherapy chamber?

 Through the centuries, the types of refrigerants for cryotherapy and the methods of their application have been changing.
 Whole-body cryotherapy of the kind we use nowadays emerged only after World War II, when liquid nitrogen (-195.79°C) became widely available.
 In 1978, Dr. Yamaguchi used it for treating rheumatoid arthritis patients in Japan.

 Soon, nitrogen-fed cryotherapy saunas were created, and freezing cold treatment became part of physical therapy for rheumatoid arthritis.
-With further research, cryotherapy expanded to sports medicine, where it has been used for decades.
-Presently, healthcare and wellness, as well as the beauty industry, have embraced cryotherapy for its benefits.
+With further research, cold air therapy expanded to sports medicine, where it has been used for decades.
+Presently, healthcare and wellness, as well as the beauty industry, have embraced cold air therapy for its benefits.

-Why should the temperature in a cryosauna be that low?
+Why should the temperature of cryotherapy be ultra low?

-During a 3-minute session, the body goes into survival mode, sends blood to the core, and starts shivering, trying not to freeze.
+During a 3-minute session, the body goes into survival mode: blood rushes to the core, and shivering kicks in to preserve heat.

-Quite curious, all the magic happens not during treatment but after a session ends.
+Here’s the interesting part: most of the magic happens not during treatment but after the session ends.

-- The enriched blood rushes back to the periphery, delivering more nutrition to the cells and flushing out the toxins.
+• The enriched blood rushes back to the extremities, delivering nutrients to your cells and flushing out toxins.

 Do all cryotherapy machines deliver the same freezing temperatures?